MicrosoftDocs/sdk-api/sdk-api-src/content/prsht/ns-prsht-_propsheetheadera_v2.md

 Name of the initial page that appears when the property sheet dialog box is created.
 This member can specify either the identifier of a string resource or the address of a string that specifies the name.
 This member is declared as a union with <b>nStartPage</b>.

+#### - pfnCallback

+Type: <b>PFNPROPSHEETCALLBACK</b>

+Pointer to an application-defined callback function that is called when the property sheet is initialized.
+For more information about the callback function, see the description of the <a href="https://msdn.microsoft.com/ed621b8a-abb4-4efa-b9e5-092ca5ac5d04">PropSheetProc</a> function.
+If the
+<b>dwFlags</b> member does not include PSH_USECALLBACK, this member is ignored.

+#### - phpage

+Type: <b>HPROPSHEETPAGE*</b>

+Pointer to an array of handles to the property sheet pages.
+Each handle must have been created by a previous call to the <a href="https://msdn.microsoft.com/fb7ca67a-7dff-4e1d-a303-5da87d8bbd2b">CreatePropertySheetPage</a> function.
+If the <b>dwFlags</b> member includes PSH_PROPSHEETPAGE, <b>phpage</b> is ignored and should be set to <b>NULL</b>.
+When the <a href="https://msdn.microsoft.com/1cef9b14-498e-4dcb-94a5-5faa17e0774e">PropertySheet</a> function returns, any HPROPSHEETPAGE handles in the <b>phpage</b> array will have been destroyed.
+This member is declared as a union with <b>ppsp</b>.

 #### - ppsp

 Type: <b>LPCPROPSHEETPAGE</b>

-Pointer to an array of <a href="https://msdn.microsoft.com/en-us/library/Bb774548(v=VS.85).aspx">PROPSHEETPAGE</a> structures that define the pages in the property sheet.
+Pointer to an array of <a href="https://msdn.microsoft.com/69ceb9f4-f68c-4c60-9610-4c1977aae4b8">PROPSHEETPAGE</a> structures that define the pages in the property sheet.
 If the <b>dwFlags</b> member does not include PSH_PROPSHEETPAGE, this member is ignored.
 Note that the <b>PROPSHEETPAGE</b> structure is variable in size.
 Applications that parse the array pointed to by <b>ppsp</b> must take the size of each page into account.
 This member is declared as a union with <b>phpage</b>.

-#### - phpage
+#### - pszCaption

-Type: <b>HPROPSHEETPAGE*</b>
+Type: <b><a href="https://msdn.microsoft.com/4553cafc-450e-4493-a4d4-cb6e2f274d46">LPCTSTR</a></b>

-Pointer to an array of handles to the property sheet pages.
-Each handle must have been created by a previous call to the <a href="https://msdn.microsoft.com/en-us/library/Bb760807(v=VS.85).aspx">CreatePropertySheetPage</a> function.
-If the <b>dwFlags</b> member includes PSH_PROPSHEETPAGE, <b>phpage</b> is ignored and should be set to <b>NULL</b>.
-When the <a href="https://msdn.microsoft.com/en-us/library/Bb760811(v=VS.85).aspx">PropertySheet</a> function returns, any HPROPSHEETPAGE handles in the <b>phpage</b> array will have been destroyed.
-This member is declared as a union with <b>ppsp</b>.
+Title of the property sheet dialog box.
+This member can specify either the identifier of a string resource or the address of a string that specifies the title.
+If the <b>dwFlags</b> member includes PSH_PROPTITLE, the string "Properties for" is inserted at the beginning of the title.
+This field is ignored for Wizard97 wizards.
+For Aero wizards, the string alone is used for the caption, regardless of whether the PSH_PROPTITLE flag is set.

-#### - pfnCallback
+#### - pszIcon

-Type: <b>PFNPROPSHEETCALLBACK</b>
+Type: <b><a href="https://msdn.microsoft.com/4553cafc-450e-4493-a4d4-cb6e2f274d46">LPCTSTR</a></b>

-Pointer to an application-defined callback function that is called when the property sheet is initialized.
-For more information about the callback function, see the description of the <a href="https://msdn.microsoft.com/en-us/library/Bb760815(v=VS.85).aspx">PropSheetProc</a> function.
-If the
-<b>dwFlags</b> member does not include PSH_USECALLBACK, this member is ignored.
+Icon resource to use as the small icon in the title bar of the property sheet dialog box.
+This member can specify either the identifier of the icon resource or the address of the string that specifies the name of the icon resource.
+If the <b>dwFlags</b> member does not include PSH_USEICONID, this member is ignored.
+This member is declared as a union with <b>hIcon</b>.

 ## -remarks